-- The Waddesdon Bequest at The British Museum - Pepys Library, Magdalene College (To be confirmed)
+- The Waddesdon Bequest at The British Museum - Museum of Archaeology and Anthropology, Cambridge

 This morning we transfer to the British Museum to view the Waddesdon Bequest, a new gallery showing the priceless gift of Baron Ferdinand Rothschild and named after his rich estate that we visit later on tour.
 There will also be an opportunity to further explore the British Museum's remarkable collection.